 This baby back ribs crock-pot recipe is incredibly simple to make because all you need besides the baby back pork ribs and the sweet potatoes is an onion and a jar of Stubb’s Sweet Heat Legendary Bar-B-Q sauce.

-I’ve been using Stubb’s Legendary Bar-B-Q sauces for years.
+Why I love Stubbs: I’ve been using Stubb’s Legendary Bar-B-Q sauces for years.
 It’s a brand I trust since it’s made from real ingredients like tomato paste, apple cider vinegar, molasses, cane and brown sugars, and spices.

 Unlike a lot of other BBQ sauces, it contains no high fructose syrup.
 Stubb’s BBQ sauces are naturally gluten free, and reasonably priced unlike some of the other “real ingredients” brands.

-Stubb’s is delicious, and there’s a variety for everyone’s taste buds.
+What variety of BBQ sauce: Stubb’s is delicious, and there’s a variety for everyone’s taste buds.
 Personally, I love Sweet Heat, which is spicy, sweet and ideal for my Crock-Pot Baby Back Ribs with Sweet Potatoes.

 A side dish of sweet potatoes served three ways!